-The GNRC was inaugurated in May 2000 by the Arigatou Foundation, an NGO in special consultative status with ECOSOC of the United Nations, and the Foundation continues to support its work today.
+The GNRC was inaugurated in May 2000 by the Arigatou Foundation, an NGO in special consultative status with ECOSOC of the United Nations.
+In 2012, the Foundation changed its name to Arigatou International, and it continues to support the GNRC today.

 Region- and location-specific initiatives around the world